lebedynskyi/L2Bot/README.md

 * Parser - simple parser of the image.
 In takes screenshot as input and gives some result.
 The type of the result is unknown.
 Developer takes care of handling it.

-**TODO:**
+# TODO
 * Extract Captcha handler into separate handlers
 * Improve Status handler to check MP and CP and do some action if CP decreasing.
 BSOE?
 Stop farm ?
 * Get rid of BotCaptchaParser.
 DialogParser should be aware of extracting the text

-# Example of built in parsers
+# Examples of the bot:

 **Simple way:**
 ```python